nasa/ziggy/doc/user-manual/console-cli.md

 usage: ZiggyConsole command [options]

 Commands:
-cancel                 Cancel running pipelines config --configType TYPE [--instance ID | --pipeline NAME]
+config --configType TYPE [--instance ID | --pipeline NAME]
                        Display pipeline configuration
 display [[--displayType TYPE] --instance ID | --task ID]
                        Display pipeline activity
+halt [--instance ID | --task ID ...]
-log --task ID | --errors
+                       Halts the given task(s) or all incomplete tasks in the given instance log --task ID | --errors
-                       Request logs for the given task(s) reset --resetType TYPE --instance ID
+                       Request logs for the given task(s) restart [--restartMode MODE] [--instance ID | --task ID ...]
-                       Put tasks in the ERROR state so they can be restarted restart --task ID ...
-Restart tasks start PIPELINE [NAME [START_NODE [STOP_NODE]]]
+                       Restarts the given task(s) or all halted tasks in the given instance start PIPELINE [NAME [START_NODE [STOP_NODE]]]
                        Start the given pipeline and assign its name to NAME (default: NAME is the current time, and the NODES are